Medical Care After Weight Loss Surgery

 For example, if your gallbladder has not been removed, taking pills of ursodiol 300 mg twice daily helps prevent gallstones.
 Follow-up may also be needed for conditions caused by obesity such as diabetes, hypertension, hyperlipidemia, sleep apnea, reflux esophagitis, arthritis, heart disease.

 As these problems improve with weight loss, their treatment may need to be adjusted.
-For example, medications to reduce blood glucose in a diabetic may need to be stopped to avoid low blood sugar.
+For example, medications to reduce blood sugar for diabetes control.

 - These operations alter your stomach and intestines.
 This can cause serious problems due to malnutrition with serious problems unless you take ongoing preventive measures throughout your life.
 For example: